stratiformdigital/serverless-s3-security-helper/README.md

 # Serverless S3 Bucket Helper

-This plugin set settings on all S3 buckets.
-These are settings we want everywhere.
+This plugin sets settings on all S3 buckets.
+These are settings we generally want everywhere.

-Currently, it enables versioning.
+Currently,

+- versioning is enabled for all buckets, regardless of configuration... non-negotiable
+- public access is blocked via 'PublicAccessBlockConfiguration' by default.

 ## Usage